benibr/backup_scripts/README.md

 meant so safe data on s3 bucket

-First create a backup eg. `backup` with user and password. if you set `WRITE_ONLY` it won't attempt to delete data.
+First create a backup eg. `backup` with user and password.

 ```/home/$USER/.config/backup/environment:
 PING_TEST=de.remote.foo #optional